-REVERSE MORTGAGES EXPLAINED: A SENIOR CITIZEN'S GUIDE FOR 2018
+REVERSE MORTGAGES EXPLAINED: A SENIOR CITIZEN'S GUIDE

 What exactly is a reverse mortgage?
 How does it work and who does it benefit?
 Also known as the HECM or home equity conversion mortgage in the States, the premise of reverse mortgages is simple enough – it’s a loan against your house, for people 62 years of age and older but unlike traditional mortgages, there are no monthly payments to be made while you’re alive.
 It’s a great way for seniors who have accrued home equity to supplement their retirement.

 However, it’s not as straightforward as that and there are a lot of questions about this loan.
 If you’re looking at different options to maximize your finances for your retirement, you’re at the right place.
 Carry on reading to find out all you need to know about reverse mortgages for senior citizens.

 Reverse Mortgages Explained

 The best way to explain what a reverse mortgage loan is and how it works is to compare it to standard mortgages.
 With the latter, monthly payments are made to the lender to bring down the balance and in the process accruing equity.